Chart Color Schemes

 Residential development activity is lower than average in Gloucester according to AreaSearch's national comparison of local real estate markets

-Gloucester has granted approval annually for approximately 19 residential properties over the past five financial years, totalling 99 homes.
-As of FY26, two approvals have been recorded.
-On average, 1.6 new residents per year have arrived with each new home built between FY21 and FY25, indicating a balance between supply and demand.
-The average construction cost value for new dwellings was $363,000 during this period.
+Gloucester recorded approximately 19 residential properties granted approval annually over the past five financial years, totalling 99 homes.
+So far in FY-26, 2 approvals have been recorded.
+The average number of new residents arriving per year per new home between FY-21 and FY-25 was 1.6.
+This suggests a balance between supply and demand, with stable market dynamics.

 Frequently Asked Questions - Development